-Both asset classes, 'income' and 'growth', have fragilities.
+In this macro environment, both asset classes, 'income' and 'growth', have fragilities.
 "Income" assets such as cash and term deposits provide insufficient income with no prospect for any capital growth.
 "Growth" assets, investing directly in blue chip high yielding shares, or equity funds, leave investors exposed to falls in the value of investments in this fragile and highly indebted global environment.
 The traditional portfolio approach is to blend 'income' and 'growth' assets, which will produce portfolios with insufficient income and substantial fluctuations in capital value.

 There is a need for risk managed investments in growth assets.
 The ideal solution is to buy blue chip shares with insurance resulting in a "hockey stick" payoff always in place - always participate in the upside with minimal capital at risk.
 This delivers higher income while always protecting and growing the investors' capital.
+This forms part of an 'income' allocation of a portfolio and is suitable for all investors.